Lecithin is a very popular dietary supplement. But what do we know about its risks and benefits?

 The bottom line when it comes to the risks and benefits of lecithin supplementation

 - The phospholipid phosphatidylcholine (lecithin) is the major dietary source of choline, an essential nutrient that is part of the B-complex vitamin family.
 Choline has various metabolic roles, ranging from its critical involvement in lipid metabolism and cell-membrane structure to its role as a precursor for the synthesis of the neurotransmitter acetylcholine.

 - Red meat, processed meats, and egg yolk contain high levels of lecithin.

 - Gut flora metabolizes phosphatidylcholine (lecithin) into three metabolites that show up at high concentrations in people who have had a heart attack or a stroke.
+They are choline, betaine, and trimethylamine.
 We metabolize those bacterial metabolites into TMAO, a known atherogenic substance.

 - A large 4,000-patient study over 3 years showed a significant correlation between TMAO levels and cardiac events and stroke.

 One could argue that that the gold standard for demonstrating causality, namely a randomized, placebo-controlled study has not been done.
 Fair enough.
 But the accumulating evidence, both epidemiological and observational, and the detailed mechanistic studies that provide a solid foundation for the clinical observation.
 This puts the onus of proof on the companies that make money off it and the “true believers” who fall for their unsubstantiated claims.

 So, how does one make a decision about whether to take lecithin supplements?